ur5us/insomnia.rest/site/content/blog/revamped-documentation.md

 ## Wrap-Up

-It's been less than a week since the new documentation website has been live but it's already having a positive effect.
+It's been less than a week since the new [Documentation Website](https://support.insomnia.rest) has been live but it's already having a positive effect.
 The reduced editing friction has already improved the quality of articles and I already have a growing list of new articles that need creating.

 I hope you all enjoy the new and improved documentation site and please feel free to reach out with any feedback or questions you may have!